The Truth in Lending Act (Regulation Z): How Does It Protect Borrowers?

 Bottom line

 The TILA is a crucial safeguard for consumers taking out credit cards, mortgages or certain loans.
-Lenders and credit card companies must provide transparent information about interest rates, fees and loan conditions.
+Because of this act, lenders and credit card companies must provide transparent information about interest rates, fees and loan conditions.

 This legislation promotes financial transparency and shields individuals from predatory lending practices, including exorbitant fees and interest rates.
 Essentially, it empowers consumers to make well-informed decisions while ensuring they aren’t taken advantage of by shady lenders.